REVIEW: Garmin Alpha 300i and TT25 from a veterinarian’s perspective

 I’ve owned and hunted with every iteration of the Alpha series, and I’m pleased to say Garmin has dialed it in (almost) perfectly with the 300 series.
 If this isn’t your first rodeo, it’s basically all the things you loved about the Alpha 200, just better in every category.

 The screen on the 300i is big and bright, nearly as significant an upgrade in functionality as the Alpha 200 was to the 100 series.
 You’ll love looking at it, but I’ll admit as a touch screen it’s still far from perfect.
-My longstanding gripe still exists: Somehow the screen will engage inadvertently by a brush with nothing but heavy air while occasionally ignoring the intentional fat-fingered presses from an ungloved hand.
+My largest longstanding gripe still exists: Somehow the screen will seemingly engage inadvertently by a brush with nothing but heavy air while, ironically, occasionally ignoring the intentional presses from an ungloved hand.

 What Unit Should I Buy?

-Thanks to its high-sensitivity GPS and GLONASS satellite reception, I can locate my dogs even in the most challenging terrains.
+Thanks to its high-sensitivity GPS and GLONASS satellite reception, I can locate my dogs even in the most challenging terrains, with a few exceptions.

 For a hunter with a single dog or multiple dogs that rarely require any stim during a hunt, this unit is definitely your new go-to setup.
 If you find yourself training more or want to reliably switch between multiple (up to 3) dogs in the field, the trusty and more touchy-feely Pro550 Plus should get some consideration.
 Although after having used both, the 300i appears to stay connected to its paired TT25 more reliably than the Pro550 Plus in my experience.